gjbex/worker-ng/examples/README.md

    with `wresume` and `wsummarize`.
 1. `env`: simple script to get the values of all environment variables that are defined when the job runs.
+1. `resume`: example of a job that partially fails, and is resumed with `wresume`.

 For developers, a number of artefacts are available as well in the `dev` subdirectory.